pudly/schmopera-hugo/content/articles/la-gazzetta-the-funny-papers.md

 date = "2018-07-02T12:07:00-04:00"
 lastmod = "2018-07-05T11:12:00-04:00"
 publishDate = "2018-07-02T12:07:00-04:00"
-slug = "la-gazzetta-the-funny-papers"
-title = "La Gazzetta: The Funny Papers"
+short_description = "All the antics amount to nothing more than a big helium balloon and to keep the whole enterprise on the ground, director and designer Josh Shaw has approached it as if it were a musical-comedy.
+Every \"song\" is a \"number\" filled with coordinated movements and choreography." slug = "la-gazzetta-the-funny-papers" title = "La Gazzetta: The Funny Papers"
 +++